mitschabaude/watever/README.md

 )
 ```

 We'll focus only on the important parts here.
-Especially interesting is the function signature:
+First, look at the function signature:

 ```wat
 (func $hello (export "hello#lift")